 On 31 January 2022, the Group completed the acquisition of 100% of the share capital of Kempstone Hill Wind Energy Limited ("Kempstone Hill") to purchase a company with owning a 1.5MW onshore wind farm in Scotland.
-The fair values of the identifiable assets and liabilities of Kempstone Hill at the acquisition date are shown below:
+The fair values of the identifiable assets and liabilities of Pitreadie at the acquisition date are shown below:

-2 000
+£ 000

 Non current assets

 Property, plant and equipment: other 3,083

 Lease assets 368

 Deferred tax asset 187

 Current assets

 Debtors 85

 Prepayments and accrued income 73

 Cash 360

 Current creditors

 Trade creditors (8)

 Non current liabilities

 Bank loan (990)

 Lease liabilities (368)

 Deferred tax liability (586)

 Net assets 2,204

 Cash consideration (3,288)

 Goodwill on acquisition 1,084

 The property, plant and equipment, being acquired, were valued at £3,083,000 based on discounted cash flows produced by management.
 The primary objective of the transaction was to acquire producing turbines.
-From the date of acquisition to the 30th of June 2022, Kempstone Hill had revenue of £191,000 and made a profit of £19,000.
-If the acquisition had taken place on 1 July 2021 the Group would have to record revenue of £419,000 and a profit of £46,000 for the year.
+There were no changes to the initial fair values.